cockroachdb/docs/v2.1/joins.md

 A lookup join is beneficial to use when there is a large imbalance in size between the two tables, as it only reads the smaller table and then looks up matches in the larger table.
 A lookup join requires that the right-hand (i.e., larger) table is indexed on the equality column.

-{{site.data.alerts.callout_info}}Lookup joins are only valid on inner or left outer joins.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}Lookup joins are only valid on inner joins and left outer joins.{{site.data.alerts.end}}

 To use a lookup join:

-1. Manually set the flag:
+1. Open the [built-in SQL shell](use-the-built-in-sql-client.html) and enable the feature:

     {% include copy-clipboard.html %}
     ~~~ sql
     > SET experimental_force_lookup_join = true;
     ~~~

-2. Specify the indexes to use if not the default index.
+2. In your query, specify the indexes to use if not the default index.
 For example:

     {% include copy-clipboard.html %}
     ~~~ sql